LucaMartinoia/LucaMartinoia.github.io/_pages/about.md

 <!--<a href="#" id="open_preferences_center">Update cookies preferences</a>-->

 <p><div style="text-align: justify">
 Hi, my name is Luca.
-I am a theoretical physicist currently working as project engineer at <a href='http://stamtech.com/'>STAM</a>.
-I am currently working on R&D projects in defense and airspace within the Europe Defense Fund and the SESAR programs.
+I am a theoretical physicist working as project engineer at <a href='http://stamtech.com/'>STAM</a>.
+I am currently leading R&D projects in defense and airspace within the Europe Defense Fund and the SESAR programs.
 </div></p>

 <p><div style="text-align: justify">